 Belgium is mostly flat plain without any significant mountain ranges other than the Ardennes, which is a forested plateau in the east of Belgium.
-This region consists of rugged terrain, rolling valleys, and meandering rivers, also with extensive forests and hiking.
+This region consists of rugged terrain, rolling valleys, and meandering rivers, as well as extensive forests and hiking.

 Belgium Elevation Map

 The terrain of Belgium is mostly flat coastal plains in the northwest.
 Then, it transitions into a slightly more elevated central plateau in the center.
-Finally, the terrain moves into rolling hills to rugged mountains in the southeast (also known as the Ardennes Uplands).
+Finally, the terrain moves from rolling hills to rugged mountains in the southeast (also known as the Ardennes Uplands).